about us

 We must invest in rural America – the backbone of our country and economy.
 Rural communities help us innovate, strengthen our domestic supply chain, advance clean energy and food, and sustain a multiracial democracy.

-Yet small town and rural leaders are often unable to access philanthropic and federal investment, especially in Black and Indigenous rural communities of color.
+Yet small town and rural leaders are often unable to access philanthropic and federal investment, especially in Black and Indigenous rural communities.
 We founded Resource Rural to change this dynamic and channel resources to local people working to improve community infrastructure, create good jobs, lower costs, and boost quality of life.

 It takes significant resources to access public and private funding.
 Rural organizations and Indigenous communities often report they lack the necessary support to form partnerships, develop projects, secure investment and financing, develop workforce and jobs strategies tied to local investments, sustain community engagement, and manage project implementation and compliance requirements.